 This meant that only the first two of the work’s three parts were played and sung – even with some omitted numbers – and in this way Camerata Øresund could end with the ‘Hallelujah Chorus’, which falls just as the end of the second part.
 They fiddled a bit, though, because when you have such a fantastic baroque trumpet soloist as Justin Bland, he must be allowed to play his notes in the bass aria ‘The Trumpet Shall Sound’, which he did to perfection.
 Although it belongs in the third and final part of the oratorio.]

 “A scattering of audience members headed out afterward, with the performance approaching the 2½-hour mark.
 They missed some of the best moments of the afternoon…Outlaw’s simple, direct “Behold, I tell you a mystery” created suspense; “The trumpet shall sound” delivered, deep and authoritative, in duet with Justin Bland’s gleaming, dancing trumpet.
 The audience broke into sustained applause; Outlaw got a handshake from Pearlman and then fist-bumped with Bland.”
-(The Boston Globe)

 “Og så er det jo spændende, om bassanger og trompet står distancen i den lange arie “The trumpet shall sound.”
 Men her var ingen slinger.
 Med stor og fast stemme sang Lucas Bruun de Neergaard den pompøse tekst om opstandelsen på den yderste dag, ledsaget af en klangskøn baroktrompet, udført af Justin Bland.
 Herligt!”
-(Viborg Stifts Folkeblad)

 [And then it’s exciting if bass and trumpet are able to deliver in the long aria “The trumpet shall sound.”
 But no problems here.
 With a big and firm voice, Lucas Bruun de Neergaard sang the pompous text about the resurrection on the last day, accompanied by a beautiful sounding baroque trumpet, performed by Justin Bland.
 Wonderful!]